ricciluk/ClassificationModelComparison-HierarchicalClustering/README.md

 A supermarket is offering an organic product to customers and it wants to know what factors have the most impact on customers purchasing organic products.
 The supermarket also wants to segment customer groups for marketing purposes and to identify potential customers who will buy organic products.

+### Data Preperation
+- Create Dummy Variables
+- Using SMOTE to Balance the Target Variable

 ### Classification Model Comparison
 Compare the classification results based on the following models:
 - LightGBM, RandomForest, XGBoost, LogisticRegression, Neural Network